Christini-Lab/rrc-conductance-profile/readme.md

-# Supplemental Material User Guide
+### Optimization of a Cardiomyocyte Model Illuminates Role of Increased INaL in Repolarization Reserve
-### This repository contains data and code to reproduce all the figures in the manuscript titled "Optimization of a Cardiomyocyte Model Illuminates Role of Increased INaL in Repolarization Reserve":
+By: Kristin Fullerton, Alexander P. Clark, Trine Krogh-Madsen, David J. Christini

 **supercell_ga.py** - Python script containing the classes and functions for the developed genetic algorithm.